BrandonLG/Zephyros/README.md

 Important:
 This process does not generate oxygen at high pressures (150 psi onwards).<br />
-A common oxygen tank has a pressure of approximately 600 psi and is made of industrial steel with ASTM standard specification [8].<br />
+A common oxygen tank has a pressure of approximately 600 psi and is made of industrial steel with ASTM standard specification<sup>8</sup>].<br />
 Never leave the oxygen concentrator in the sun or near heat sources.<br />
 It should not be near the reach of children.<br />
 See Annex D for further indications on the proper use of oxygen.<br />

 ## Selection of the material
-To make the oxygen concentrator we selected CPVC since its maximum operating pressure [9] allows us to carry out the process, it is easy to find and it is less expensive than other materials. <br />
+To make the oxygen concentrator we selected CPVC since its maximum operating pressure<sup>9</sup> allows us to carry out the process, it is easy to find and it is less expensive than other materials. <br />
-Regarding the environment, its absorption capacity of POPs pollutants is lower than other polymers such as: HDPE, LDPE and PP [10] which implies a significant reduction in pollutants accumulation inside the food chain once the materials are discarded and taken away as garbage, however, we strongly encourage a recycling attitude. <br /><br />
+Regarding the environment, its absorption capacity of POPs pollutants is lower than other polymers such as: HDPE, LDPE and PP<sup>10</sup> which implies a significant reduction in pollutants accumulation inside the food chain once the materials are discarded and taken away as garbage, however, we strongly encourage a recycling attitude. <br /><br />
 Another important point to mention about CPVC is its degradation. <br />
-Degradation can be mad by biological entities like fungi "Aspergillus fumigatus", "Phanerochaete chrysosporium", "Lentinus tigrinus", "Aspergillus niger" and "Aspergillus sydowii" which consume the CPVC [11] On the other hand, if CPVC is burned it will generate compounds like dioxins [12] which are harmful to the human body due to the chemical compound “vinyl chloride” which is a known carcinogen [13]. <br />
+Degradation can be mad by biological entities like fungi "Aspergillus fumigatus", "Phanerochaete chrysosporium", "Lentinus tigrinus", "Aspergillus niger" and "Aspergillus sydowii" which consume the CPVC<sup>11</sup>.
+On the other hand, if CPVC is burned it will generate compounds like dioxins<sup>12</sup> which are harmful to the human body due to the chemical compound “vinyl chloride” which is a known carcinogen<sup>13</sup>. <br />
 For all of the above, we recommend to use stainless steel if you have the appropriate budget. <br /><br />
 Table 2. - Maximum pressure of the CPVC according to the internal diameter. <br />
 ![alt text](https://github.com/BrandonLG/Zephyros/blob/master/Images/CPVC_Operational_properties.jpg?raw=true)<br />

 However, it is also necessary to consider how does the temperature affects the material, in the case of CPVC it is a thermoplastic, which means heat affects the pressure that the material can withstand and heat is closely related with temperature. <br />
-Thus, the relationship between the pressure which the material can withstand and the temperature of the process/environment can be seen within the following table [14]: <br /><br />
+Thus, the relationship between the pressure which the material can withstand and the temperature of the process/environment can be seen within the following table<sup>14</sup>: <br /><br />
 Table 3. - Stratus factor according to temperature for different thermoplastics.<br />
 ![alt text](https://github.com/BrandonLG/Zephyros/blob/master/Images/CPVC_temperature_properties.jpg?raw=true)<br />